The quantum non-linear $\sigma$-model RG flow and integrability in wormhole geometries: Geometric flow equation

 We take a wormhole spacetime in the wide sense, namely a spacetime that has a minimal surface \cite{Visser:1997yn}.
 The Ricci flow had been successfully used when studying the evolution of different physical quantities\cite{Woolgar:2007vz,Solodukhin:2006ic,LassoAndino:2018zhb}.
 Even when there is no mathematical formulation of the quantization of the non-linear sigma model, it is considered that the approximation with the Ricci flow works only when curvature is small.
 We want to explore what happens when higher curvature flows are taken into account.
 Certainly, far from the throat, we expect a similar behavior as the Ricci flow.
 However, when curvatures go higher, near the throat, we expect to see the influence of the second loop term.\\

 The RG-2 flow \cite{Gimre:etal2} with the DeTurck term is given by

 This flow is parabolic only in the zones where $1+\alpha K_{ab}>0$, where $K_{ab}$ is the sectional curvature of the manifold \cite{Gimre:2014jka,Oliynyk:2009rh}.
 When $\alpha=0$ (Ricci flow), the flow is weakly parabolic everywhere.
 We take a time-symmetric foliation of a spacetime, which is in practice tantamount to drop-out the time component of the metric, getting as a result a 3-dimensional Riemannian metric.
 Later, we will evolve this resulting Riemannian metric.
-The parameter $\lambda$ (not to be confused with physical time) is an affine parameter that labels a continuum family of Riemannian metrics, and the $V^i$ vector generates diffeomorphisms along the flow.
+The parameter $\lambda$ (not to be confused with physical time) is an affine parameter that labels a continuum family of Riemannian metrics, and the $V^i$ vector generates diffeomorphisms along the flow\footnote{The presence of this vector is a manifestation of the flow's anthropomorphism invariance.
+In consequence, we have a freedom when choosing $V^{i}$.
+This vector is going to be restricted by the flow and it will be different for every flow.
+When we add the RG-2 term with $\alpha<1$ we want to study the solutions of the Ricci flow perturbatively.
+In this article we are not interested in studying the RG-2 flow as a general flow for any value of $\alpha$.
+The $\alpha$ has to be bigger enough such that the RG-2 term is above the numeric noise, but small, the RG-2 term has to be in the perturbative regime.}.